Chris-Sharpe/quiz/quiz.md

 1. W L Judson invented which useful crafting item in 1891: Zip, pencil, or sewing machine?
 1. Raku is a technique is which craft?
 1. Origami is the art of folding paper into sculptures.
 From which country does it originate?
-1. What craft for making clothes uses the same phrase as untying a boat from a dock?
+1. What craft often used for making baby clothes uses the same phrase as untying a boat from a dock?
+Bonus point for the phrase.

 ## Round 5, Entertainment: